-It was also the fastest pace in 14 years since May 1994 when inflation was recorded at 11.5%.
+It was the fastest pace in 14 years since May 1994 when inflation was recorded at 11.5%.

+Inflation refers to the overall change in prices between two periods.
 An 11.4% inflation rate means that the same commodity being sold a year earlier for P100 now sells for P111.40.

 The BSP is trying to arrest the surge of inflation by raising interest rates but with oil expected to breach $150-a-barrel anytime soon and the Philippine Peso depreciating, controlling inflation will not be an easy task.